carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 The ELBO is maximised if this relationship is achieved and so, if $$\Sigma_x$$ are diagnal, when **columns of $$J_z$$ are orthogonal**.
 Equivalently, the SVD $$J_z=U_zS_zV_z^\top$$ must have $$V_z=I$$, i.e. standard basis vectors $$e_i\in\mathcal{Z}$$ are right singular vectors of $$J_z$$ ($$\forall z$$).
 Importantly, this means that variation in latent component $$z_i$$ corresponds to a variation in data space in direction $$u_i$$, the $$i^{th}$$ left singular vector of $$J_z$$ (i.e. column $$i$$ of $$U_z$$) with no affect in any other $$u_{j\ne i}$$.

-**Take-away**: the ELBO is maximised if approximate posterior covariances match true posterior covariances, which can be expressed in terms of derivatives of $$p_\theta(x|z)$$.
+**Take-away**: the ELBO is maximised if approximate posterior covariances match true posterior covariances, which can be expressed in terms of derivatives of $$p_\theta(x\midz)$$.
 This does not mean the Hessian is necessarily orthogonal, but if such solutions exists then the VAE tries to find them.
 <!-- (hinting towards learning independent factors). -->

 ---